CoopHive/alkahest-docs/alkahest-obsidian/Components/For Negotiation/Agents.md

 ## Actions

-Agents are not only responsible for the autonomous interaction with schemes.
-As it turns out, negotiation and scheduling of tasks requires a potential modular interaction with the Components for exchange of the protocol.
-We call this set of interactions **Actions**.
-In general, it is therefore the Agent's responsibility to both interact with each other via schemes and with the protocol.
+Agents are not only responsible for sending scheme-conformant messages.
+The negotiation and scheduling of tasks requires interaction with the Components [[For Exchange]], and with the real world.
+We call this set of interactions **actions**.

-Nevertheless, specific applications of these primitives may enable a more structured integration of actions within schemes, delegating to the scheme client all the agent-independent actions.
+In general, it's the agent's responsibility to execute actions when a scheme specifies that a message represents a real-world state change (e.g. a registered EAS attestation), as well as to verify other agents' messages corresponding to real world states.
+However, scheme clients could be implemented to perform actions common between many agents participating in a scheme, to lighten the implementation load for agents.

+When actions aren't handled by the scheme client, they will still often be packaged in a modular way, when there are many actions in common between different agents of the same role.
+For ease of use by different agents, wrappers might be necessary for different development contexts (e.g. programming languages), but complex functions could be developed and provided in a common library.
 ## Policy

 The generic interface and scope of agents is in the implementation of *policies*, whose goal is to update the state $y$ of the state machine (associated with a schema) interacting with a set of $N$ agents.